ncdisrup-ai/ProjectTypeClassification_TransformerFineTune/README.md

-# ProjectTypeClassification
+# ProjectTypeClassification Finetuning DistilBert
-Classify Project type with NLP and ML
+Classify Project type with fine tuning a transformer model (DistilBert)

 ## 🤔 What is this?
 **Description:**  How to know the type of IT projects/contracts (Services) that have been carrying out in the Portuguese Public Administration?.
 In addition to project values, what type of projects have been developed and by whom?
 What is the competition and what type of services do they focus on?
 Strategic Digital Transformation Consulting; in Project Management/PMO; in Requirements Gathering/Analysis or Architecture; in Project Implementation; in Support/Maintenance; in Change Management; or in SaaS?

-It involves the research and design of Artificial Intelligence algorithms, namely Natural Language Processing (NLP) and Machine Learning (ML) that allow the extraction of relevant information, which convert textual data into vector spaces in order to be inputs into data models.
-ML that will classify each IT service project.
+It involves the research and design of Artificial Intelligence algorithms, in this project we will be fine tuning a transformer model (DistilBert) for the **Multiclass text classification** problem.
+Given a Project description the model will classify into one of the project categories out of the given list.

 ## 📚 Data